Doon Mackichan

 Sarah Doon Mackichan (/məˈkiːxən, -ˈiːkən/; born 7 August 1962) is a British actress, comedian and writer.
-She co-created, wrote and performed in the double-Emmy-award-winning sketch comedy series Smack the Pony (1999–2003, 2017).
-She frequently collaborates with Armando Iannucci and Steve Coogan, having played multiple characters in the comedy series The Day Today (1994) and Brass Eye (2001).
-She played the role of Cathy in the BBC One sitcom Two Doors Down (2016–2022, 2023).
+She co-wrote and co-starred in the double-Emmy-award-winning sketch comedy series Smack the Pony (1999–2003, 2017).
+Mackichan frequently collaborates with Chris Morris, Armando Iannucci and Steve Coogan, having played multiple characters in the comedy series The Day Today (1994) and Brass Eye (2001).
+She played the role of Cathy Whyte in the BBC One sitcom Two Doors Down (2013, 2016–2023, 2025).

 Mackichan was nominated for Best Female Comedy Performance at the 2014 British Academy Television Awards for her performance in the ITV2 sitcom Plebs (2013–2018).
 She was nominated for Best Female Television Comic at the 2014 National Comedy Awards for her performance in the sitcom Toast of London (2013–2015).
 She won critical praise for her performance alongside John Malkovich in the theatre show Bitter Wheat (2019).

-Early life
+Early life and education

-Mackichan was born on 7 August 1962 in London and later moved with her family to the Scottish village of Upper Largo.
+Mackichan was born on 7 August 1962 in London and at the age of 1 moved with her family to the Scottish town of Paisley.
 She studied drama at Manchester University.